varbench/varbench/Impurity/README.md

 * `Nb` is the number of bath sites per spin-orbital

 # Hamiltonian
-The impurity Hamitonian parameters are store in `HamParams` folder.
+The impurity Hamitonian parameters are stored in `HamParams` folder.
 The names of the Hamiltonian follow the same convention of `model_Nb.h5`.
 The following example python script describes their data structure
 ```python
 import h5py